 Liquid dispensing valves must each be calibrated for a minimum volume and a maximum volume, a minimum time and a maximum time, or a minimum weight and a maximum weight.
 Software will then determine all (volumes/times/weights) between minimum and maximum points.
 Each valve must be calibrated for a minimum and a maximum point and values outside these points cannot be injected.
-Liquid valve delivery will be more accurate if more points are calibrated between minimum and maximum point.
-It is highly recommended to have calibration points similar to injection volumes that will be used during synthesis.
+Liquid valve delivery will be more accurate if more points are calibrated between these points.

-For example, Aux 2 valve is calibrated for 5 $\mu$ L, 50 $\mu$ L, and 200 $\mu$ L. If a volume of 75 $\mu$ L is specified in a script file, then software will calculate volume based on curve information created from the 2 closest calibration points for Aux 2 valve.
+For example, Aux 2 valve is calibrated for 5 μ L, 50 μ l, and 200 μ L. If a volume of 75 μ L is specified in a script file, then software will calculate volume based on a curve information created from the 2 closest calibration points for Aux 2 valve.